 The Governor of Lagos State, Babajide Sanwo-Olu, has announced that his government has acquired 3 new trains to serve the suburbs of Lagos through the 27 kilometres of Blue Line Rail that is currently under construction between Marina and Mile 2, and that is expected to be operational before the end of 2022.

 This announcement comes only a few days after the Lagos state government concluded a deal with Patentes Talgo, SAU, a Spanish manufacturer of intercity, standard, and high-speed passenger trains, which is commonly known as Talgo, for the acquisition of the company’s two new 330kmp intra-city metropolitan trains with a total of 10 cars, for use on the 37 km red line rail.

 These two lines (Blue and Red Lines) are an integral part of the Lagos Rail Mass Transit (LRMT) light rail project which consists of 7 rail axes (Blue, Red, Green, Yellow, Purple, Orange, and Brown Line).

 Blue Line rail route and project team

-The blue line rail, which is being constructed by China Civil Engineering Construction Company (CCECC) in two phases, starts at Marina station and runs along the Ebute Ero and Iddo stations, the same as the Red line rail.
+The Blue Line rail, which is being constructed by China Civil Engineering Construction Company (CCECC) in two phases, starts at the Marina station and runs along the Ebute Ero and Iddo stations, the same as the Red Line rail.

 Lagos Rail Mass Transit Project’s red and blue line rail in Nigeria to be completed in Q4 2022